briandfoy/perl7faq/README.md

 The community has talked about a Perl 7 since at least 2013.
 One brave soul even made a [toy project on GitHub](https://www.github.com/perl7), but that was never a serious attempt.
 It would have been based on NQP (Not Quite Perl), which would have made it compilable to MOAR, the engine that powers Raku.

 Similarly, there was a thing called [Perl 11](http://perl11.org), which was more an umbrella for a design philosophy behind several exploratory forks of Perl.
 These sort of projects let people try heterodox ideas, and that's fine.
-The just aren't `perl`.
+They just aren't `perl`.

 ## How can I find out more about Perl 7?